towolf/towolf.github.com/docs/PsychOneliners/GetKbChar.markdown

-Use this function if you need a GetChar like interface for simple string and number input in situations where GetChar doesn't work reliably, e.g., on some Octave configurations, with Matlab in \-nojvm mode or on MS\-Windows Vista or Windows\-7.
+Use this function if you need a GetChar like interface for simple string and number input in situations where GetChar doesn't work reliably, e.g., on some Octave configurations, with Matlab in -nojvm mode or on MS-Windows Vista or Windows-7.